CIA transnational anti-crime and anti-drug activities: Southwest Asia

 Karzai, on the Ministry of Counternarcotics webpage in 2006, said "Our goal is to secure a sustainable decrease in poppy cultivation, drug production, consumption of illicit drugs, and trafficking with a view to complete and sustain elimination.
 As a result, it will pave the way for a pro-poor, private sector-led economic growth."
 However, as of July 2007, efforts at eradication alienate the population and are carried out only half-heartedly by local military in the face of U.S. pressure.

 The exact same situation was dramatized in 1989 in the British TV drama Traffik.
-A 2006 NY Times article said that 2006 Afghan opium production was up 50% over 2005.
+A 2006 New York Times article said that 2006 Afghan opium production was up 50% over 2005.
 A recent United Nations report analyzes the economics of the opium industry.

 Background of the current situation

 It was alleged by the Soviets on multiple occasions that American CIA agents were helping smuggle opium out of Afghanistan, either into the West, in order to raise money for the Afghan resistance or into the Soviet Union in order to weaken it through drug addiction.
 According to Alfred McCoy, the CIA supported various Afghan drug lords, for instance Gulbuddin Hekmatyar.

 After the September 11, 2001 attacks, a combination of U.S. CIA and military forces (US and allied powers), in support of the Northern Alliance, quickly regained control of Afghanistan from the Taliban, leaving the country "in economic ruin and political chaos.
 In December 2001, a number of prominent Afghans met in Bonn, Germany, under United Nations (UN) auspices to develop a plan to reestablish the State of Afghanistan, including provisions for a new constitution and national elections.
 As part of that agreement, the United Kingdom (UK) was designated the lead country in addressing counter-narcotics issues in Afghanistan.
 Afghanistan subsequently implemented its new constitution and held national elections.
 On December 7, 2004, Hamid Karzai was formally sworn in as president of a democratic Afghanistan."

 Approximately 40,000 foreign troops help manage security in Afghanistan, principally of 32,000 regular soldiers from 37 North Atlantic Treaty Organization (NATO) forces: the International Security Assistance Force.
 8,000 US and other special operations forces make up the balance.
 To manage this turmoil, over 40,000 foreign troops still occupy Afghanistan.
 There is significant resistance, both from the ideological/theocratic Taliban, especially in southern Afghanistan, and also independent local warlords and drug organizations.
 Antonio Maria Costa, Executive Director of the United Nations Office on Drugs and Crime (UNODC), described the situation this way: "There is no rule of law in most of the southern parts of Afghanistan—the bullets rule."

 It is helpful to be aware of certain areas of Afghanistan, which play a role in the drug traffic.